stvliu/thingsboard.github.io/pricing/index.md

                     For that purpose we made a possibility to Activate/Deactivate instance.
                     In order to migrate between servers customer must deactivate its instance, install the software on new server and then use already existing license secret.
                     Backup of all data from previos instance is necessary if customer wants to continue utilizing same environment after migration.
-                    Notice: license check mechanism won't allow using ThingsBoard Professional Edition on two or more servers simultaneously (unless you purchase two instances of the same subscription plan).
+                    Notice: license check mechanism won't allow using  GridLinks专业版 on two or more servers simultaneously (unless you purchase two instances of the same subscription plan).
                 </p>
             </div>
         </div>